sshivendra14/eb04-ITCODER-Fibbonacci/README.md

 <h5> About the Experiment : </h5>
 <div align="justify">
-This experiment is basically focus on calculating the fibbonacci series of any positive interger number using Recursion concept.To compute the fibbonacci value/series of any number two previous value must be known.To compute previous value use formula f(n)=f(n-1)+f(n-2).</div>
+This experiment is basically focus on calculating the fibbonacci series of any positive interger number using Recursion concept.Recursion use data structure Stack to solve Problem.To compute the fibbonacci value/series of any number two previous value must be known in advance.To compute previous value use formula f(n)=f(n-1)+f(n-2).</div>

 <h5> Target Audience : </h5>